 If you're worried about getting sick while traveling, rest assured: Most of Europe offers high-quality medical care that's as competent as what you'll find at home.
-Plus, the majority of doctors and pharmacists speak at least some English, so communication generally shouldn't be an issue.
+The majority of Europe's doctors and pharmacists speak at least some English, so communication generally isn't an issue.

 If an accident or life-threatening medical problem occurs on the road, get to a hospital.
 For serious conditions (stroke, heart attack, bad car accident), summon an ambulance.
 In most countries, you can call 112, the European Union's universal emergency number for ambulance, fire department, or police.
 Most countries also have a 911 equivalent that works as well.
-Or you can ask your hotelier, restaurant host, or whoever's around to call an ambulance for you.
-If you're conscious and don't need immediate life-saving treatment, take a taxi to the hospital.
+Or you can ask your hotelier, restaurant host, or whoever's around to call an ambulance (or a taxi for less dire situations).

 If you get sick on your trip, don't wait it out.
 Find help to get on the road to recovery as soon as possible.
-Here are your options if you have a non-emergency situation on your hands:
+Here are your options if you have a non-emergency situation:

 Throughout Europe, people with a health problem go first to the pharmacy, not to their doctor.
 European pharmacists can diagnose and prescribe remedies for many simple problems, such as sore throats, fevers, stomach issues, sinus problems, insomnia, blisters, rashes, urinary tract infections, or muscle, joint, and back pain.
-Most cities have at least a few 24-hour pharmacies from which you can pick up what you need and be on the mend pronto.
+Most cities have at least a few 24-hour pharmacies.

-A trip to a clinic is actually an interesting travel experience.
-Every year I end up in a European clinic for one reason or another, and every time I'm impressed by its efficiency and effectiveness.
+A trip to a foreign clinic is actually an interesting travel experience.
+Every few years I end up in a European clinic for one reason or another, and every time I'm impressed by its efficiency and effectiveness.

-A trip to a clinic generally costs about $75–150.
+A trip to a clinic may be free or a small fee.
 Expect to pay this fee up front, whether you're covered through your health insurance company or a special travel policy.
 Make sure you get a copy of the bill so you can file a claim when you return home.

 Finding Medical Help

 To locate a doctor, clinic, or hospital, ask around at places that are accustomed to dealing with Americans on the road — such as tourist offices and large hotels.
-Most embassies and consulates maintain lists of physicians and hospitals in major cities (go to www.usembassy.gov, select your location, and look under the U.S. Citizens Services section of that embassy's website for medical services information).
+Most embassies and consulates maintain lists of physicians and hospitals in major cities (on the US embassy's site, select your location, and look under the US Citizens Services section of that embassy's website for medical services information).

 If you're concerned about getting an English-speaking and Western-trained doctor, consider joining IAMAT, the International Association for Medical Assistance to Travelers.
-You'll get a list of English-speaking doctors in more than 90 member countries who charge affordable, standardized fees for medical visits (membership is free but donation is requested, fee pricing on website, pay provider directly at time of visit, tel.
-716/754-4883).
+You'll get a list of English-speaking doctors in more than 90 member countries who charge affordable, standardized fees for medical visits (membership is free but donation is requested, fee pricing on website, pay provider directly at time of visit, US tel.
+716 754 4883).